Seasonal Work

 Using Labour Hire Workers

-Under the Labour Hire Licensing Act 2018 (Vic):
+Under the Labour Hire Licensing Act 2018 (Vic), penalties for using or providing unlicensed labour hire services may exceed:

 Office